 disclaimer

 • Crimes that involve the use of deadly weapons

-To apply for a set-aside order, the individual must petition the sentencing court by filing a request according to the requirements of the court.
-Typically, petitioners can apply to any superior court and not just the sentencing court.
+To apply for a set-aside order, the individual must petition the sentencing court by filing a request in accordance with the court's requirements.
+Typically, petitioners may apply to any superior court, not just the court that sentenced them.
 There are also no filing fees required.

+disclaimer